+- Did long lines at election sites cause

+George W. Bush to become president?

 - Did drugs cause the death of Elvis?

 - Does CO2 production cause global warming?

-- Did Saddam Hussein cause the war in Iraq?

 Repeating History

 - To determine causes formally, we would have to repeat history - in an alternate world that is as close as possible to ours. - Since we cannot repeat history, we have to speculate what would have happened. - Some researchers have suggested to drop the concept of causality altogether